continues to map correlations between neurological and mental events.

 Normal science has no coherent causal

-theory to account for the existence of conscious experience.
+theory to account for conscious experience.
 Insofar

-proposes that conscious experience somehow emerges from neurological
+proposes that conscious experience emerges somehow from neurological

 just happens.
 And nobody has figured out how to figure out where the

 approach denies consciousness all together.
 To this school, the word is

 just another name for certain neurophysiological processes.
 It does not

 signify anything distinct from the observable phenomena of the brain.

 Nothing else is occurring that warrants a separate term.
 It's not a scientific

 or a philosophical problem; it's a linguistic confusion.